Abbas II of Persia: War for Kandahar

 A painting of Abbas II while negotiating with the Mughal ambassador.
 Attributed to Abu'l Hasan Ghaffari Mustawfi Kashani, Shiraz, circa 1780-94.

 Abbas' reign was predominantly peaceful; the shah preferred to keep the peace with the Ottoman Empire and overall did not start a conflict with his neighbouring nations except for a war with the Mughal Empire in 1649 to recover the city of Kandahar.
-Kandahar had been surrendered to the Mughal emperor, Shah Jahan, in 1638 by the city's governor, Ali Mardan Khan.
+Kandahar had been surrendered to the Mughal emperor, Shah Jahan, by the city's governor, Ali Mardan Khan in the Fall of Kandahar (1638).
 In his later years Safi intended to muster an army and retake the city.
 However, his death halted a potential war.
 When Shah Jahan sought to advance into Transoxiana in early 1647, he sent an envoy to the Safavid court, and after negotiations, Abbas agreed not to invade Kandahar while Shah Jahan proceeded with his military campaign.

 In 1648, Shah Jahan catastrophically failed to conquer Samarkand, the ancestral Timurid capital.
 Seeing the favourable turn of events, the powerful factions of the court encouraged Abbas to launch a campaign to reconquer Kandahar.
 Abbas instantly took command of 50,000 men and marched towards Kandahar via Afghanistan.
 The shah's army reached the city's outskirts in January 1649, and after two months of fighting, took the possession of the city's strongholds and the areas around it.
 During the siege, the Iranian army was demoralised by oppressive commanders, lack of pay, and substandard accommodation, and thus suffered great losses.
 The Safavid army under Abbas was poorly equipped and underfed.
 Many of his soldiers deserted during the march from Afghanistan, and the fact that the Safavid army could nevertheless reconquer the city owed more to the weak political standing of the Mughals rather than the strength of the Safavids.

 The Mughals did not hesitate to send a relief force; the first of which was a counter-attack led by Prince Aurangzeb which proved ineffectual.
 Two years later, Shah Jahan himself set out to retake Kandahar with an army fully equipped with war elephants and canons.
 However, his effort proved in vain, and after four months of a siege of the city, he had to retreat because of the approaching cold season.
 The last Mughal attempt to take Kandahar was in 1653, when Prince Dara Shikoh led an army which prompted Abbas to mobilise his men.
 However, a growing financial crisis hampered Abbas's efforts.
 Even then, the Mughal army struggled to sustain the siege with their medium-sized guns being insufficient for an effective siege.
 The organisational problems, along with a lack of military resolve, led their expedition to fail.
 Kandahar thus remained in Iranian hands until an Afghan revolt in 1709.